A DEEPER DIVE into the Mystery of Christmas

 15 The woman said to him, “Sir, give me this water so that I won’t get thirsty and have to keep coming here to draw water.”
 (John 4:7-15)

-Think of those waters in the creation story that brought forth life when the “breath” or “Spirit” of life hovered over them, and think of when the Creator breathed the breath of life (or Spirit of Life) into mankind when you think of the one who says he can give “living water.”
-Then you will capture the power of what he is saying.
+Think of the waters that covered the Earth in the creation story that brought forth life after the “breath” or “Spirit” of life or “Word” of life hovered over them, and think of when the Creator breathed the breath of life (or Spirit or Word of Life) into mankind when you think of the one who says he can give “living water.”
+Then you will start to capture the power of what Jesus is saying.
 And there is that eternal life again.

-The story really crystalizes when Jesus explains the rest to her:
+The story really crystalizes when Jesus explains it to her:

 … a time is coming and has now come when the true worshipers will worship the Father in the Spirit and in truth, for they are the kind of worshipers the Father seeks.
 24 God is spirit, and his worshipers must worship in the Spirit and in truth.”